beginning of content

 It can lead to:

-Children who have been abused are at higher risk of:
+Children who have been abused have a higher risk of problems such as:

 The effects of child abuse don't go away when a child grows up.
 As an adult, they are at higher risk of suicide, violence, drug abuse and mental health problems.